runekaagaard/claude-local-files/README.md

 - Only runs locally - the cdn.jsdelivr.net interception is only on your machine
 - Uses proper HTTPS with valid certificates via mkcert
-- Maintains Claude's security model by working within its CSP restrictions
 - Scripts cleans up /etc/hosts modifications on exit
-- Certificates are stored in the workspace directory
+- Certificates are stored in the git root directory

 ## Development

 Pull requests welcome!
 Areas for improvement:

 - Windows support
 - Better logging options
-- File watching/auto reload
-- Configuration options

 ## License